-We have recently created our 500th major community garden, halfway to our goal of 1,000 such gardens by 2018.
+We’re nearing our goal of creating 1,000 community gardens across the country by spring 2018.
 We are partnering with environmental groups in several parts of the U.S. that are committed to both water quality and conservation.
-We are educating our consumers to help them use our products responsibly and to help California homeowners do what they can to conserve water in the face of a historic drought.
+We are educating our consumers to help them use our products responsibly and to help homeowners in places like California do what they can to conserve water in the face of drought.

 Our associates are engaged in record numbers after our commitment to give each of them two paid days off every year to volunteer in their community.
 And we’ve committed hundreds of thousands of dollars to fund independent third-party scientific research on water quality to help determine the impact of our products on the environment.